elie222/meteor-referrals/README.md

 # Referrals

-Adds a refferal system to a Meteor app.
+Adds a referral system to a Meteor app.

 ## Documentation